TOGETHER WE CAN BUILD

 Impact Stories

-KHALAKHA COMMUNITY WATER PROJECT IN KAKAMEGA COUNTY
+KHALAKHA COMMUNITY WATER PROJECT

 Khalakha Community Water project is one among the projects we have partnered with Barasa Foundation in Kakamega County.